harvard-edtech/caccl/README.md

 # CACCL

 The **C**anvas **A**pp **C**omplete **C**onnection **L**ibrary (CACCL) is an all-in-one library for building Canvas-integrated apps.
-By handling LTI, authorization, and api for you, CACCL makes building Canvas-integrated tools quick and easy.
+By handling LTI, authorization, and API for you, CACCL makes building Canvas-integrated tools quick and easy.

 ## This project is in Beta:

 This project is still in Beta.
 Breaking changes may occur at any time.
-Please be careful when updating your version of caccl.
+Please be careful when updating your version of CACCL.

 # Quickstart